allaydesai/Communicate-Data-Findings-Prosper-Loan-Dataset/README.md

 This data set contains 113,937 loans with 81 variables on each loan, including loan amount, borrower rate (or interest rate), current loan status, borrower income, and many others.

+For the purpose of this analysis following variables were chosen:

 **Numerical**

 | Column Name   |